 The task of cleaning a cluttered area, often referred to as hoarding cleanup, can be challenging and often impossible for an individual untrained in decontamination and odor removal.
 One must be trained to properly locate and safely eliminate these biohazards.

-If you are looking for help with hoarding, filth, clutter or any other services offered below, please call us at 1-800-759-6960 and ask for Martha Lenz or Steve Hanna.
+If you are looking for help with hoarding, filth, clutter or any other services offered below, please call us at 1-800-759-6960 and ask for Steve Hanna or Brandon Stone.
 Even if you're not ready to begin the cleanup process, feel free to call us for advice and information.

 Over the years the staff of Bio-Trauma 911, Inc. has become aware of the fact that many of our clients are not hoarders and do not live in homes filled with filth and trash.
-While compulsive hoarding is a condition that many battle throughout their lives, we understand that an equal number of our clients simply do not have the time or energy to maintain their home in a manner that they and their family members find to be acceptable.
+While compulsive hoarding is a condition that many battle throughout their lives, we understand that many more of our clients simply do not have the time or energy to maintain their home in a manner that they and their family members find to be acceptable.

-Beginning in April 2013, Bio-Trauma 911, Inc. now offers a cleaning service to clients who cannot be classified as a typical hoarder, but do require a more robust cleaning service than that typically offered by traditional home cleaning services.
+Bio-Trauma 911, Inc. offers a cleaning service to homeowners and renters who are not classified as a hoarder, but do require a more robust cleaning service than that typically offered by traditional home cleaning services.

 Although our primary service area covers Indiana, Ohio, Illinois, Kentucky, Wisconsin and Michigan, our technicians will often travel further to provide assistance.